Before I share the excerpt of VCP for Hire, first I want to thank everyone who has purchased a copy of my eBook.

 - performing interviews,

-- and then picking the next member for your team.
+- and then pick the next member for your team.

 I wrote this easy to read, short eBook, to help YOU!